ibm-cloud-docs/EventStreams/eventstreams152.md

     Message properties can be set by formatting as a key-value comma separated list in a 'headers' query parameter in the HTTP request.

 * **Errors**<br/>
-    The formatting of the body that's returned in error responses has changed; updates might be required if these are processed by an application
+    The formatting of the body that's returned in error responses has changed; updates might be required if these are processed by an application.

     For example, previously on the Classic plan: